kevgross89/Apple-TV-Movie-Recommendation-Engine/README.md

 |      4502 |               American History X              |
 |      4631 |                  Donnie Darko                 |

 Additionally, after acquiring these movies, Apple TV+ should utilize the movie recommendation engines that were listed above on their platform.
-Some recommendation lines can be specifically tailored towards a user's preferences (because you watched this, you might like this), and other recommendation lines can be based on overall statistics (trending right now or highest rated movies).
+Some recommendation items can be specifically tailored towards a user's preferences (because you watched this, you might like this), and other recommendation items can be based on overall statistics (trending right now or highest rated movies).

 ## Next Steps